 Amendment Twenty-two to the Constitution was ratified on February 27, 1951.
-It establishes term limits on those elected president, and outlines an accompanying series of stipulations regarding the eligibility of succession for unfinished presidential terms.
-The official text is written as such:
+It establishes term limits for elected presidents.
+It also clarifies and codifies the eligibility of succession for unfinished presidential terms.
+The official text is:

 No person shall be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of President more than once.
 But this Article shall not apply to any person holding the office of President when this Article was proposed by Congress, and shall not prevent any person who may be holding the office of President, or acting as President, during the term within which this Article becomes operative from holding the office of President or acting as President during the remainder of such term.